vishal-handa/world-clock/README.md

 - countries-and-timezones
 - moment.js

 Countries-and-Timezones is installed using ```npm install --save countries-and-timezones```.
 This package gives us the list of all the countries in the world, and their corresponding timezones by using the country specific alpha2 code.
-Since some countries have more than one timezone, it returns and array of timezones if a country having multiple timezones is selected.
+Since some countries have more than one timezone, it returns an array of timezones in a given country.

 Moment.js provides us with the current date and time of the selected timezone.
 It can be installed using ```npm install moment-timezone```.